PlusTimeIT/vscode-php-file-refactoring/README.md

 # PHP File Refactoring

 > Note: This is a new extension, if you encounter any bugs or issues please make sure you report them.
+[Report Issues](https://github.com/PlusTimeIT/vscode-php-file-refactoring/issues)

 An extension for helping refactor PHP files when renaming or moving a file between namespaces.
 It's meant to follow a similar process to PHPStorms File Refactoring.
 Whilst it might not be as powerful, it does have a safe refactoring option.